gatechain/gatechain-gitbook/developers/introduction/services/accounts.md

 ### Consensus Account

-Build a GateChain Full Node and Work as a Consensus Account.By building a full node to participate in the consensus, you can earn delegation commission on top of your mining revenue, as you can opt to accept delegations from other accounts.[Build Guide](../../../developers/gatechain-pos/index.md)
+Build a GateChain Full Node and Work as a Consensus Account.By building a full node to participate in the consensus, you can earn delegation commission on top of your mining revenue, as you can opt to accept delegations from other accounts.

 ### EVM Account